 Pink eye disease (Infectious Bovine Keratoconjunctivitis) symptoms in cows include watery eyes, red eyes, frequent blinking, irritation, and avoidance of sunlight due to eye pain.
 Tears running down the face and swelling of the eyelids are also common.
 Many animals rub their faces against posts or the ground due to irritation, which is often linked to conjunctivitis in cows (an inflammation that causes the eyes to be sore and highly sensitive).

-As the disease progresses, the signs become more serious.
-The clear eye turns cloudy or gray, and a small white spot usually appears in the center.
-This spot can develop into a corneal ulcer, and within 48-72 hours, the entire eye may appear bluish-white or hazy due to swelling.
-In some cases, pus collects inside the eye, making it appear yellowish or milky.
-Animals often eat less or struggle to graze properly because of the pain.
+As things get worse, the signs become harder to miss.
+The eye starts turning cloudy or gray, and a small white spot shows up in the center.
+That spot can turn into a corneal ulcer pretty quickly, and within 48 to 72 hours, the whole eye can look bluish-white or hazy from the swelling.
+In some cases, pus builds up inside the eye, giving it a yellowish or milky appearance.
+On top of that, the pain makes it difficult for the animal to eat properly or graze the way it normally would.

 In severe cases, blood vessels begin to spread across the cornea in an attempt to repair the damage.
 If deep ulcers are left untreated, the eye can become very fragile and may even rupture, causing permanent blindness.
 Even when healing occurs, scars can persist and have a long-term impact on vision.
 Along with eye damage, cattle may lose weight, become weaker, and produce less milk due to pain and reduced feed intake.